Background pattern

 • coma (loss of consciousness)

-• hypokalemia (low blood potassium levels) and metabolic alkalosis (blood becomes too alkaline), especially in patients with renal insufficiency, causing symptoms such as:
+• hypokalemia (low blood potassium level) and metabolic alkalosis (the blood becomes too alkaline), especially in patients with kidney failure, causing symptoms such as:

 • mood changes